vcoetzee/nutrition-project/README.md

 My initial plan is to analyze the data using k-means clustering and linear regression.

 #### Data wrangling
-Feature engineering was performed in jupyter noteboook using Python 3.
+Data wrangling was performed in jupyter noteboook using Python 3.

 *Main data set*
 <br> The data wrangling steps are detailed in nutrition-data-wrangling1.ipynb